Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Materials and methods

-This part is most important in the ST-PSM algorithm, which is useful to eliminate any periodical phase error due to non- linearity, intensity saturation, and vibration (phase-shifting error), which will be demonstrated in the simulation part in detail.

-After a two-dimensional unwrapping of $\Psi$, $\Phi(x,y)$ is determined by adding the sampling phase to $\Psi(x,y)$, in the same way as equation \eqref{def_relation_psi_phi}.
-The two-dimensional phase extraction plays a significant role in minimizing periodic phase errors arising from non-linearity, intensity saturation, and vibration \cite{2019_ri}.
-This method provides greater precision than either approach individually \cite{2019_ri}, while preserving their respective advantages.
+After a two-dimensional unwrapping of $\psi$, $\phi(x,y)$ is determined by adding the sampling phase to $\psi(x,y)$, in the same way as equation \eqref{def_relation_psi_phi}.
+Obtaining $\psi(x,y)$ using equation \eqref{def_phi_STPSP} plays a significant role in minimizing periodic phase errors arising from non-linearity, intensity saturation and vibration, as discussed by \citet{2019_ri}.
+This method provides greater precision than either approach (PSP or SM) individually, while preserving their respective advantages.
 Additionally, the ST-PSP method features a straightforward experimental setup, rapid numerical implementation, and the ability to reconstruct object height maps with high fidelity.
+The Python code used for all ST-PSP reconstructions in this study is available on a GitHub repository, with details provided in the $\textbf{Code availability}$ section at the end of the present study.